pombreda/testly/readme.md

 ##To Do:
 - Exception handling
 - Add an option to ignore whitespace
+- Quit if input does not cause program being tested to terminate after a specified time limit
 - Add some sort of template support so text that the program outputs every time, regardless of input, does not have to be included in every test case.
 - Watch for changes in the source files and rerun every time they change